MuhammadSafyanTariq/Connection---Privacy-Policy/README.md

 8. Changes to Privacy Policy
 We may update this policy periodically.
 Continued use of Connections means you accept any changes.

+9. Child Sexual Abuse and Exploitation (CSAE) Policy

+Connection strictly prohibits any content that involves child sexual abuse or exploitation.
+We do not tolerate any form of child abuse, and any such content will be reported to the appropriate authorities.
+If you come across any such material, please report it immediately via [your contact email].
+We comply with all applicable laws and cooperate with law enforcement agencies to prevent and combat child exploitation.